Courses

 Contribution Towards Upliftment of Women in India

 Guru Nanak’s teachings came to the limelight when there were conflicts between different religions.
 People were fighting with each other in the name of God and religion.
-Guru Nanak, in his preaching, said there is no Hindu or Muslim
+Guru Nanak, in his preaching, said there is no Hindu or Muslim.

 He said that God is one.
 He emphasised the equality of mankind.
 He was against slavery and racial distinction and said that all people are equal.

-Guru Nanak Dev Ji said that one should live a life of an average householder.
+Guru Nanak Dev Ji said that one should live the life of an average householder.
 He taught that one can live everyday life and still achieve salvation.
 After the death of Guru Nanak Dev Ji, nine other gurus followed his lessons and tried to spread his teachings as far as possible.

-Death (Joti Jot)
+Guru Nanak Death (Joti Jot)

 In his last days, he was living in Kartarpur, the city of Guru Nanak, established in 1522 AD.
 By that time, he became a very beloved and respectful spiritual leader for his contribution to humanity and his teachings to society.